 If you just want a basic website then going the DIY route is just fine.
 However, once your site is established and you now want to rank both the site and the pages in the search engine ranking pages (SERPS).
 You may need a bit more help.

-In fact, Google have actually stopped updating desktop search and are focusing all of their efforts on mobile search.
+In fact, Google has actually stopped updating desktop search and are focusing all of their efforts on mobile search.

 Now, there are quite a few local websites out there that simply haven’t set up either a separate mobile site for their business or they haven’t made their existing site mobile responsive (automatically changes to fit the device you’re reading it on) and this is a big problem.
 Especially if you get a lot of organic traffic (non-paid) to your website from the search engines.